Skip to main content

 Enabling settings

-All users will see recently created Threads that they have access to in the "Jump Back In" section of their homepage.
+All users will see recently created threads that they have access to in the "Jump Back In" section of their homepage.

 Data sources

 When using Threads, users can select a data source via the selector in the lower right of the prompt bar.
 Users will be able to select from any data connections they have "Can query" access to.
-If an Admin has restricted the Threads agent to only generate responses based on semantic data, the list of data connections will be further restricted to data connections that have semantic projects associated with them.

-Agent can access semantic data only
+Endorsed Mode on: Agent can access endorsed assets only

-Agent can access all data
+Endorsed Mode off: Agent can access all data

 Threads behavior and exploring